Averyy/esphome-custom-components/components/hlk_ld2413/README.md

 -   Maintain a minimum safe distance of 1/5 of the maximum detection distance from walls
 -   Avoid obstructions within the ±12° beam range

+## Calibration

+The HLK-LD2413 sensor requires threshold calibration for optimal performance:

+-   **Initial Installation**: Set `calibrate_on_boot: true` for the first boot after installation
+-   **Environment Changes**: Recalibrate if the sensor housing or surrounding environment changes
+-   **Normal Operation**: After successful calibration, set `calibrate_on_boot: false` to avoid unnecessary calibrations

+Calibration helps the sensor establish a baseline for background noise and improves measurement accuracy.

+### Calibration Process

+The calibration process:

+1. Sends a calibration command to the sensor
+2. Waits for a valid acknowledgment response
+3. Automatically retries up to 3 times if no valid response is received
+4. Reports success only when a valid acknowledgment is received

+### Troubleshooting Calibration Issues

+If calibration fails:

+-   Check the UART wiring connections
+-   Ensure the sensor has stable power (3.3V)
+-   Try power cycling the sensor
+-   Increase distance from potential interference sources
+-   Check the logs for specific error messages
+-   The component will automatically retry calibration once if the first attempt fails

+### Calibration Timing

+Calibration is a critical step that requires proper timing:

+-   The sensor needs time to process the calibration command
+-   The component now waits longer (500ms) for a response
+-   Multiple retries are performed with delays between attempts
+-   The entire calibration process may take up to 2 seconds

+## Configuration Process

+During boot, the component will:

+1. Enter configuration mode
+2. Configure the minimum and maximum detection distances
+3. Set the reporting cycle
+4. Perform threshold calibration (if `calibrate_on_boot` is enabled)
+5. Exit configuration mode
+6. Begin normal measurement operations

 ## Power Consumption

 The sensor's power consumption varies based on the reporting cycle: